AY2425S2-CS2113-F13-2/tp/docs/UserGuide.md

 ` Type: '1' or '2' or '3' `

-### Set Zen Typing Speed: `zen`
+### Zen Mode: `zen`
 Type as long as desired.
 Get the typing speed of the user's attempt.
+The command stop_practice is included in the word count of the test and calculation of typing speed.

 Format: `zen`